zoekirsh/ruby-basics-assessment-newsletter/README.md

 ### Ruby Syntax Basics

 1. Invalid syntax, code does not execute.
-2. Valid syntax, but does not correctly use conditional statements, looping constructs, and methods
+2. Valid syntax, but does not correctly use conditional statements, looping constructs, and methods.
 3. Valid syntax.
 Use of conditional statements, looping constructs, and methods is incomplete or with some errors.
 4. Valid syntax.
 Correct use of conditional statements, looping constructs, and methods.
-Code generates the right output when executed.
-Code may have some unclear variable names, comments, formatting, or non-idiomatic Ruby.
+Code may have unclear variable names, extraneous comments (like commented-out code), or inconsistent formatting and indentation.
 5. Valid syntax.
 Correct use of conditional statements, looping constructs, and methods.
-Code generates the right output when executed.
-Code uses clear variable names, comments, formatting, and idiomatic Ruby.
+Code uses clear variable and method names, meaningful comments, and consistent formatting and indentation.

-### Problem Solving and Debugging in Ruby
+### Problem Solving and Debugging

-1. Did not fix syntax or logic errors
+1. Did not fix syntax or logic errors.
-2. Fixed syntax errors but not logic errors
+2. Fixed syntax errors but not logic errors.
-3. Fixed syntax errors and some logic errors
+3. Fixed syntax errors and some logic errors.
-4. Fixed syntax and logic errors
+4. Fixed syntax and logic errors.
+Output has minor differences from expected output.
-5. Fixed syntax and logic errors, output exactly matches expected output
+5. Fixed syntax and logic errors.
+Output exactly matches expected output.

 ### Ruby Arrays, Hashes, and Enumerable methods

-1. Incorrect syntax for array and hash manipulation and enumerable methods
+1. Incorrect syntax for arrays, hashes, and enumerable methods.
-2. Some correct syntax for array and hash manipulation and enumerable methods, but incorrect logic
+2. Some correct syntax for arrays, hashes, and enumerable methods, but incorrect logic.
-3. Correct syntax and logic for array and hash manipulation, but not enumerable methods
+3. Correct syntax and logic for either arrays and hashes or enumerable methods.
-4. Correct syntax and logic for array and hash manipulation and enumerable methods
+4. Correct syntax and logic for array and hash manipulation and enumerable methods.
+Selection of enumerable methods may not be suitable or natural for the task.
+For example, uses `each` where `filter` would be appropriate.
-5. Correct syntax and logic for array and hash manipulation and enumerable methods and appropriate selection of enumerable methods for given tasks
+5. Correct syntax and logic for array and hash manipulation and enumerable methods and appropriate selection of enumerable methods for given task.